DiegoDerksen/diegoderksen.github.io/_pages/about.md

 title: "About Me"
 ---

-I'm Diégo Derksen, I live in the Netherlands and I'm currently employed at the Dutch Railways (NS).
-I specialize myself in Microsoft Intune, Microsoft Defender and Power Automate/Logic Apps.
-I'm starting this blog because there isn't a lot of (beginner) information about Intune and Defender.
-I'm trying to fix that.
+Hello!
+I’m Diégo Derksen, residing in the Netherlands (Utrecht).
+By day, I work at the Dutch Railways (NS), where I specialize in Microsoft Intune, Microsoft Defender, and Power Automate/Logic Apps.
+My passion lies in bridging the gap between beginners and these technologies.
+Through this blog, I aim to provide valuable insights and practical guidance on Intune and Defender.

-I'll also be posting some of my hobby projects.

-Be sure to link me on LinkedIn!
+In addition to tech talk, I’ll also share some of my hobby projects.
+Feel free to connect with me on LinkedIn!